TUB-DVG/wissen-digital-ewb/webcentral/doc/06_sphinx/source/general/production.md

 In general, the production mode of the application can be seen as a security hardend version of the development mode.
 This includes the security on the container level or web security features like HTTPS and CSP.

 ### HTTPS
 Using the HTTPS protocol allows to encrypt the HTTP pakets going through the unsecure internet.
 Since many browsers today have implemented a HTTPS-only mode and using HTTP is gernally flagged unsecure, the production mode of the `Wissensplattform` implements a HTTPS only mode.
 That means that only connections using HTTPS can be established.
+To enable the `nginx`-webserver to encrypt and decrypt traffic a SSL-certificate and a private key needs to be given.
+These 2 files need to be stored in `nginx/conf/`-folder

 ## Encryption